 |Average for CAREC||6.60%||44.74%||14.30%||7.78%||44.17%||17.18%||6.73%||40.12%||16.50%|

-A closer look at the industry level reveals that Italy is even more important than Russia as a destination country for wholesale retail value-added trade (i.e. Italy is importing more Georgia’s value-added and using it in exports than Russia in the wholesale retail trade industry), even though Russia is more important overall as a value-added destination country.
-Turkey and Azerbaijan also very prominent source countries for VC participation, especially what concerns wholesale products, land and water transportation services, etc.
+A closer look at the industry level reveals that Italy is even more important than Russia as a destination country for wholesale retail value-added trade (i.e. Italy is importing more Georgia’s value-added and using it in exports than Russia in the wholesale-retail trade industry), even though Russia is more important overall as a value-added destination country.
+Turkey and Azerbaijan are also very prominent source countries for VC participation, especially what concerns wholesale products, land, and water transportation services, etc.

 Which Georgian industries have the highest potential to integrate into regional and global value chains?

-We find that Textiles and Apparel industry in Georgia is connected with the global value chains mainly through Turkey, which serves as a regional focal point for import and export of textiles.
-Georgia tends to import raw material (cotton, fabrics) mainly from Turkey (through Turkish-owned subsidiary companies established in Ajara region) and export the unfinished goods (apparel) for further processing to Turkey.
-Georgia’s value added in this process tends to be very low.
+We find that the Textiles and Apparel industry in Georgia is connected with the global value chains mainly through Turkey, which serves as a regional focal point for the import and export of textiles.
+Georgia tends to import raw materials (cotton, fabrics) mainly from Turkey (through Turkish-owned subsidiary companies established in the Ajara region) and export the unfinished goods (apparel) for further processing to Turkey.
+Georgia’s value-added in this process tends to be very low.
 Many CAREC countries import textiles and apparel from Turkey as well.
-Therefore, there is clearly potential for Georgia to both move up in the value-chain to higher domestic value added, and in the same time strengthen value-chain linkages with those CAREC countries that are importing and exporting textile products.
+Therefore, there is clearly potential for Georgia to both move up in the value chain to higher domestic value-added, and at the same time strengthen value-chain linkages with those CAREC countries that are importing and exporting textile products.

 While there is still much work to be done in this direction, our research is the first important step towards creating a comprehensive mapping of the GVCs and RVCs for Georgia and for other countries in the CAREC regions.
 It could also be of interest to policy practitioners, as it presents the tools for identifying and analyzing industries that could benefit most from immediate policy intervention.

-1 CAREC region encompasses 11 countries which lie along the ancient Silk Route: China, Kyrgyzstan, Kazakhstan, Mongolia, Pakistan, Turkmenistan, Tajikistan, Azerbaijan, Afghanistan, Uzbekistan and Georgia.
+1 CAREC region encompasses 11 countries that lie along the ancient Silk Route: China, Kyrgyzstan, Kazakhstan, Mongolia, Pakistan, Turkmenistan, Tajikistan, Azerbaijan, Afghanistan, Uzbekistan, and Georgia.

-2 We gratefully acknowledge the support of CAREC Institute grant in producing the aforementioned study.
+2 We gratefully acknowledge the support of the CAREC Institute grant in producing the aforementioned study.

-3 The index was calculated based on the simplified version of the Eora multi-regional input-output (MRIO) model .
-The model consists of a balanced global MRIO table linking 4,914 industries across 189 countries (included all of the CAREC countries ) estimated for 1990-2018 (results from 2016-2018 are nowcasted based on IMF World Economic Outlook).
+3 The index was calculated based on the simplified version of the Eora multi-regional input-output (MRIO) model.
+The model consists of a balanced global MRIO table linking 4,914 industries across 189 countries (included all of the CAREC countries ) estimated for 1990-2018 (results from 2016-2018 are now cast based on IMF World Economic Outlook).